christian-draeger/pact-example/README.md

 Having well-formed contract tests makes it easy for developers to avoid version hell.
 Contract testing is the killer app for microservice development and deployment.

-In general, a contract is between a consumer (for example, a client that wants to receive some data) and a provider (for example, an API on a server that provides the data the client needs).
+In general, a contract is between a consumer (for instance a client that wants to receive some data) and a provider (for instance an API on a server that provides the data the client needs).
 In microservice architectures, the traditional terms client and server are not always appropriate -- for example, when communication is achieved through message queues.